PRO-E-montazysta/warsztaty-docker/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'pl.emotnazysta.warsztaty-docker' is invalid and this project uses 'pl.emotnazysta.warsztatydocker' instead.
+* The original package name 'pl.emontazysta.warsztaty-docker' is invalid and this project uses 'pl.emontazysta.warsztatydocker' instead.

 # Getting Started